 Our enhanced integration with Snowflake provides data teams the ability to seamlessly deploy Snowflake’s row access and column masking policies, as well as leverage object tagging.
 Snowflake users also benefit from Immuta’s universal cloud policy authoring, and highly scalable and evolvable attribute-based access controls (ABAC).

-Prior to this release, Immuta managed dynamic ABAC policies using secure views in Snowflake.
-With the introduction of native governance capabilities from Snowflake, Immuta now fully automates native access controls and tagging to scale adoption without impacting data consumer workflows.
+Immuta previously managed dynamic ABAC policies using secure views in Snowflake.
+With the introduction of native governance capabilities from Snowflake, Immuta fully automates native access controls and tagging to scale adoption without impacting data consumer workflows.

 Impersonation for BI Tools on Cloud Data